 ANALYSIS: I think we’re starting to see a common theme here.
 Like Sheahan and Wilson, Mrazek should have performed better and, thus, not been dealt.
 However, the third-round pick they received for a goaltender with a 2.89 goals-against average was a nice acquisition.
 Barton is a long-term project, but has the skating and puck-moving skills to push for an NHL job one day.

 Still, many—including myself—thought Mrazek could become Detroit’s franchise goaltender with some refinements.
+He certainly looks like a starting goalie for Carolina.

 Gambling on a Tatar Trade

 ANALYSIS: In the last few minutes of the 2018 NHL Trade Deadline, Holland pulled off a heist – with Vegas, no less.
-Veleno, the No. 2-ranked Red Wings prospect, could join the Red Wings as soon as next season.
+Veleno, the No. 3-ranked Red Wings prospect, could join the Red Wings as soon as next season.

 Coyotes Wrangle Russo

-Overall, Holland did a great job acquiring draft picks for players who didn’t factor into the long term.
+Holland did a great job acquiring draft picks for players who didn’t factor into the long term.
 While Sheahan, Mrazek, and others didn’t pan out as hoped, at least Detroit got something useful in return for them.
 Plus, you can’t blame Holland for their lack of NHL progress – that’s on the coaching staff.